-The latest statistics show average email open rates for the legal industry are just over 19.5%.
+The latest statistics show the average email open rate for the legal industry is around 22%.
 If your email campaigns are performing below this benchmark, you have some work to do to boost those open rates.
 Here are 5 tips to help you do that:

 Tip #1: Resend to subscribers who didn’t open your email the first time.